theNewDynamic/aba-icc/_situations/palestine.md

 date: 2015-02-23T18:54:00.000Z
 phase: 'Preliminary Examinations, Subject Matter Jurisdiction Assessement'
 link_to_more_information:
 description: This preliminary examination concerns civilian deaths in the Gaza Strip resulting from Hamas rockets and Israeli air strikes.
-The preliminary examination is currently in the initial assessment stage.
+The preliminary examination is currently in the subject-matter jurisdiction stage.
 slug: palestine
 ---